 Software quality metrics provide quantifiable measures for assessing code health, team performance, and system reliability throughout the development lifecycle.
-These metrics span from operational performance indicators like DORA metrics to structural code properties like complexity and coupling.
+These metrics span from operational performance indicators like DORA metrics to structural code properties like complexity, coupling, and cohesion.
 In an era where AI-assisted code generation is accelerating development, understanding and tracking quality metrics becomes essential—not as vanity numbers, but as actionable signals that identify risk, guide refactoring decisions, and prevent technical debt from becoming technical bankruptcy.
 The key differentiator between high-performing teams and struggling ones isn't whether they use metrics, but whether they track the right ones and act on the insights they reveal.

 What This Cheat Sheet Covers

-This topic spans 18 focused tables and 67 indexed concepts.
+This topic spans 22 focused tables and 130 indexed concepts.
 Below is a complete table-by-table outline of this topic, spanning foundational concepts through advanced details.

 Table 1: DORA Metrics (DevOps Performance)